faizalrf/documentation/Xpand-10.5-ES.md

 ## Install MariaDB 10.5 Enterprise

-Install MariaDB Enterprise server & Xpand plugin on all the nodes.
+Install The MariaDB Enterprise server & Xpand plugin on all the nodes.
 All the RPM files are available in the Enterprise downloaded tar package.

 ```
 [shell]$ sudo yum -y install MariaDB-server MariaDB-backup MariaDB-Xpand-engine